HOME-PAGE SITE-MAP EMAIL

 Above, painting, The Flood of Noah and Companions (c.
 1911) by Leon Comerre, Musee d' Arts de Nantes.

-Below, some of the fish created in an amazingly short time by God and carried in Noah's Ark, according to fundamentalist Christians:
+Below, some of the fish created in an amazingly short time by God, according to Creationist Christians, and carried in Noah's Ark, according to Fundamentalist Christians, together with whales and all other marine animals and all land animals:

 Shown above: 1.
 Humpback anglerfish 2.
 Gigantactis 3. barreleye 4.telescopefish 5. stoplight loosejaw 6. daggertooth 7. flabby whalefish 8.
 Sloane's viperfish 9. black swallower 10, 11, 12.
 Great White Shark